What is Stamp Duty And How Does It Works?

 4. Property Type: Stamp duty charges may vary depending on the type of property.
 For instance, compared to residential properties, commercial properties could have a higher tax rate.

 This decision is not imposed on anyone (buyer or seller).
-It depends if anyone or the both parties is ready to pay the charges then they are allowed to or they can mutually pay the duty and registration charges.
+It depends if anyone of the both parties is ready to pay the stamp duty online charges then they are allowed to or they can mutually pay the stamp duty and registration charges.

 Can stamp duty be refunded?

-The Maharashtra government allows a longer period of two years from the date of the agreement for claiming the refund, subject to certain conditions.
-This refund is only available if the developer fails to deliver possession of the booked property.
-Also this fact should be mentioned in the cancellation deed as the reason for the deal’s cancellation.
+The Maharashtra government allows a longer period of two years from the date of the agreement for claiming the stamp duty refund, subject to certain conditions.
+This refund is only available if the developer fails to deliver possession of the booked property and this fact is mentioned in the cancellation deed as the reason for the deal’s cancellation.
 The cancellation agreement must also be registered, according to the rules.
 The buyer’s property is refunded 98% of the total.

-After paying the charges the tax deduction is a key point where a person can obtain the right to tax deduction under Section 80C of the Income Tax Act of 1961 in which it allows a buyer to claim a tax deduction for stamp duty and registration fees.
+After paying the Stamp duty payment charges the tax deduction is a key point where a person can obtain the right to tax deduction under Section 80C of the Income Tax Act of 1961 in which it allows a buyer to claim a tax deduction for stamp duty and registration fees.

 How to claim stamp duty exemption?